Connecting at University

 - Initial physical signs can include an increased heart rate, breathing, and muscle tension.

-Quick tips on managing topic
+Quick tips on managing stress

 - Do some relaxation exercises such as Yoga or Mindfulness practices

-- Create a ‘To do List’ and break down each step into manageable tasks with realistic timeframes.
+- Create a ‘To Do List’ and break down each step into manageable tasks with realistic timeframes.

 - Focus on your wellbeing.
 Ensure you get enough sleep and exercise regularly.